cheqd/product-docs/tutorials/dids/cheqd-cosmos-cli/create-did-and-did-document.md

 Please ensure you are running the correct version of testnet.
 You can check which is the current version of testnet [here](https://rpc.testnet.cheqd.network/abci\_info?).

+Also, for making your environment faster you can follow the next tutorial about [setting up docker](./environment-preps.md)

 ### How to send a DIDDoc to the testnet

 #### 1. Generate verification key